 - What companies in India provide liabilities insurance?

-Among others, ICICI Lombard, TATA AIG and Bharti AXA provide customers with a liabilities insurance, among others.
+Among others, ICICI Lombard and Bharti AXA provide customers with a liabilities insurance, among others.

 - Can Chartered Accountants avail a liabilities insurance?
 If so, what kind?